 - Re-issue in the case of complete name change

 Frequently Asked Questions (FAQs)

 There are two classifications of damaged passports.
 They are as follows:

 - Passport is damaged but the number can still be read, photograph is intact and name is legible.

 What to do if my passport is lost and I need to come back to India due to some emergency?

 You can travel to India with the help of the ‘Emergency Certificate’.
 For that, you would need to contact the respective mission/post of the country from where you want to travel back.

-To apply for a reissue of the passport, you needs to visit the passport seva website and download the e-form and the Police Clearance Certificate (PCC) form.
+To apply for a reissue of the passport, you need to visit the Passport Seva website and download the e-form and the Police Clearance Certificate (PCC) form.
 These forms are needed to be submitted to the passport office along with the required documents after duly filling in the necessary details.

 Normally the entire application process for reissue of passport takes around 15 days.
 However, if the application is filled in tatkal mode the entire process takes around 7-10 days.